QuentinPace/Habito/wiki/endpoints.md

           "tasks": [
             {
               "id": 3,
-              "name": "drink aqua"
+              "name": "drink aqua",
+              "is_completed": false
             },
             {
               "id": 4,
-              "name": "read 5 pages of a book"
+              "name": "read 5 pages of a book", "is_completed": true
             }
           ]
         },